 Many of us who have worn conventional footwear most of our lives have big toes that are deviated toward the midlines of our feet.
 In this configuration, the big toe visibly sits at an angle relative to its corresponding metatarsal bone; the other toes, especially the fifth toe, may also deviate from their intended positions.
-This configuration is known as hallux valgus, and though it is common, it is not in any way normal.
+This big toe configuration is known as hallux valgus, and though it is common, it is not in any way normal.

-Nature intended the toes to be splayed well apart, and this foot shape can still be seen in infants and in individuals from barefoot or minimally-shod cultures.
-In this article, I offer six compelling reasons to reposition your big toe to the location that nature intended, and I offer a few simple strategies on how best to accomplish this health goal (it is possible for most people to restore proper big toe orientation).
-Read on to learn about the six reasons why you should realign your big toe.
+Nature intended your toes (including your big toe) to be splayed well apart, and this foot shape can still be seen in infants and in individuals from barefoot or minimally-shod cultures.
+In this article, we offer you six compelling reasons to realign your big toe to the position that nature intended, and we share with you a few simple strategies on how best to accomplish this health goal (it is possible for most people to restore proper big toe orientation).
+The six most important reasons to realign your big toe are:

 1. To Enable Natural Arch Support

-1. The heel and forefoot are positioned on a level plane
+- Your heel and forefoot are positioned on a level plane

 2. To Prevent Excessive Pronation & Ankle Sprains